Can I buy an investment property with my super?

 Commercial investment property

-- You may lease the property to your own business or a related business, provided the rent is at market value.
+- An SMSF can purchase commercial property and lease it to a business owned by the trustee or a related entity, provided the rent is at market value.

-- Rent must be paid on time and into the SMSF account.
+- Rent must be paid on time and deposited into the SMSF’s bank account.

-This flexibility makes commercial property attractive for small business owners who want to pay rent into their own retirement savings rather than to a landlord.
+This flexibility makes commercial property an attractive option for small business owners who want to use their super for property investment, while also paying rent directly into the SMSF.

 Step 4: Understand borrowing rules (Limited recourse borrowing arrangement)